Tent: History

-A form of tent called a teepee or tipi, noted for its cone shape and peak smoke hole, was also used by Native American tribes and Aboriginal Canadians of the Plains Indians since ancient times, variously estimated from 10,000 to 4,000 years BC.
+A form of tent called a teepee or tipi, noted for its cone shape and peak smoke hole, was used by Native American tribes and Aboriginal Canadians of the Plains Indians since ancient times, variously estimated from 10,000 to 4,000 years BC.

 Tents were used at least as far back as the early Iron Age.
 They are mentioned in the Bible; for example, in Genesis 4:20 Jabal is described as "the first to live in tents and raise sheep and goats".
 The Roman Army used leather tents, copies of which have been used successfully by modern re-enactors.
 Various styles developed over time, some derived from traditional nomadic tents, such as the yurt.

 Most military tents throughout history were of a simple ridge design.
 The major technological advance was the use of linen or hemp canvas for the canopy versus leather for the Romans.
 The primary use of tents was still to provide portable shelter for a small number of men in the field.

 By World War I larger designs were being deployed in rear areas to provide shelter for support activities and supplies.

-Four types of tents which can be characterized by their unique shapes are A-Frame tents, Pyramid tents, Hoop tents, and Dome tents. tents tend not to be very spacious, given their ground surface area.
+Four types of tents which can be characterized by their unique shapes are A-Frame tents, Pyramid tents, Hoop tents, and Dome tents.
+Tents tend not to be very spacious, given their ground surface area.